schlimmchen/OpenDTU-OnBattery-docs/docs/hardware/recommendations.md

 USB connectors, where one does connect natively to the ESP32.
 In that case, the board is fine.

+!!!warning
+    Modules with 8 MB of PSRAM or 16 MB or more of flash memory use an octal SPI interface.
+Pins GPIO35, GPIO36 and GPIO37 are used for the internal communication between ESP32-S3 and SPI flash/PSRAM memory, thus not available for external use.

 | Name                    | Flash | PSRAM | Antenna   |
 | ----------------------- | ----- | ----- | --------- |
 | ESP32-S3-WROOM-1U-N16R8 | 16 MB |  8 MB | external  |